qbead/qbeadWebsite/content/book/vectors.md

 Vectors starting at that origin can be thought of representing not only displacement, but also a current position.

-<figure><video src="/images/bookpics/vector_displacement.mp4" muted autoplay playsinline loop></video><figcaption>A vector can be used to denote the motion from one point to another.</figcaption></figure>
+<figure><video src="/images/bookpics/vector_displacement.mp4" muted autoplay playsinline loop></video><figcaption>A vector can be used to denote motion from one point to another (like of the orange dot above).</figcaption></figure>

 However, what if you want to represent a more complicated journey?
 Maybe after stopping at Location 1, you then move to Location 2.
 This second displacement will be denoted by a second vector.
+In the journey represented in the image below, one more step is taken to reach the final destination (and a third vector represents that stage).

 <figure><video src="/images/bookpics/vector_multiple_steps.mp4" muted autoplay playsinline loop></video><figcaption>For each step of your journey, you can draw a vector between the prior and current location.</figcaption></figure>